strapi/documentation/user-docs/latest/content-manager/configuring-view-of-content-type.md

 ![Settings of a list view in the Content Manager](../assets/content-manager/content-manager_settings-list-view.png)

-To configure the list view settings:
+### List view settings

-1. In the list view, click on the settings button <Fa-Cog />.
+1. In the list view of your collection type, click on the settings button <Fa-Cog />.
 2. Click on the **Configure the view** button.
-3. Define your chosen new settings:
+3. In the Settings area, define your chosen new settings:

 | Setting name           | Instructions                                                                                       |
 | ---------------------- | -------------------------------------------------------------------------------------------------- |